NathanTL9/CPSC-233-Group-Project/README.md

 Place jfxt.jar, hamcrest-core-1.3.jar and junit-4.12.jar into the src folder
 Then, run MainGUI.java.

 If you are using the command line, extract "TaipanClone-master.zip", and open the "TaipanClone-master" folder.
 Open your terminal and change its directory to the "src" folder within "TaipanClone-master" folder.

-Then, type in "javac *.java", this compiles all the necessary files.
+Then, type in "javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java", this compiles all the necessary files.
 Now, run MainGUI.java using "java MainGUI".

-To run the test file PlayerTest.java, type in "javac *.java", this compiles all the necessary files.
+To run the test file PlayerTest.java, type in "javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java", this compiles all the necessary files.
 Now, run PlayerTest.java using "java PlayerTest".

 Additional information: